tomlovesida/Open-Volt/README.md

 I won't accept pull requests which refactor a lot of packages or are utterly pointless.
 (All Blatant features will get declined.)

+# Commit rules

+ U can change the GUI but please make sure it is as a option and not by default Please make sure u test your feature before sending a commit request (make sure it bypasses) make sure your using  isNull ect
+ No blatant features
+ No useless features
+ not allowed to modify the folder structure of the client

 # Before pasting!

 Don't sell this please or at least credit Koi, Walper and me before taking our code!
 Thanks.